 Amazon launched the FBA (Fulfillment by Amazon) service on September 19, 2006.
 For the first time, small businesses could use Amazon's order fulfillment and customer service infrastructure.
-From that point, it was possible for customers to visit Amazon’s site and buy products not only from Amazon but also 3rd party vendors.
+From that point, it was possible for customers to visit Amazon’s site and buy products not only from Amazon but also from 3rd party vendors.

 This changed the used book market and led to a majority of used book sales moving online.
 As a result brick and mortar operations had a hard time keeping up with the convenience of online one-click shopping.
 Before FBA, most online sales were fulfilled by 3rd party merchants who stored inventory at home or warehouse.
 FBA gave sellers the option to discontinue fulfilling their orders in-house.
 As an added benefit, Amazon handled returns and customer service.
 Sellers could now dedicate more time to other tasks like sourcing, operations, and business strategy.

 Amazon Prime, a membership offering free two-day shipping, was launched in 2005.
 Prime came with the “A-Z guarantee” - which guarantees quality assurance and refunds on unwanted items.
 These benefits along with guaranteed 2-day shipping fostered a premium market for books sold via FBA.
 This is known as the Amazon “Prime Bump.”
 In other words, Prime offerings (FBA) sell for a higher value than Merchant Fulfilled (MF) offerings.
 The price difference is widely accepted by customers - and some choose only to buy products that are Prime eligible.